Martina Merz

-Martina Merz (born March 1, 1963), is a German engineer who in 2019 became the Chief executive officer (CEO) of ThyssenKrupp, and has been called "the most powerful woman in the German economy".
+Martina Merz (born March 1, 1963), is a German engineer who served as Chief executive officer (CEO) of ThyssenKrupp from 2019 to 2023, and has been called "the most powerful woman in the German economy".

-Education
+Early life

 Merz studied manufacturing Engineering and holds a Bachelor of Science from Baden-Württemberg Cooperative State University in Stuttgart.

-Career

 Merz started her career in 1985, taking up different management positions at Robert Bosch GmbH.
 In 2002, she joined Brose Fahrzeugteile as Executive Vice President, and returned to Bosch in 2005.
-From 2012, Merz worked as Chief executive officer (CEO) for Chassis Brakes International.
+From 2012, Merz worked as Chief Executive Officer (CEO) for Chassis Brakes International.
 From 2015 to 2019, Merz worked as an independent business consultant with memberships in the supervisory boards of Lufthansa, SAF-Holland, Imerys and Volvo.

 In February 2019, Merz was elected Chairwoman of the Supervisory Board of thyssenkrupp AG.
-Martina Merz has been CEO of thyssenkrupp AG since October 1, 2019.
+Merz served as CEO of ThyssenKrupp from October 1, 2019.